qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 layer uses a Value Map for one of its attributes, this information will also be shown in the GetFeatureInfo output.

-|qg| supports the following requests for WMS service:
+QGIS supports the following requests for WMS service:

 * GetCapabilities
 * GetMap